vishalbala-nps/dialogflowpy-webhook/docs/source/getting_started.rst

 Extending further
 ##################
 Now that we have created a basic bot, you can extend it further.
+You can:
-Take a look at the Module Reference which contains various functions which can be used to extend your bot
+* Take a look at the Module Reference which contains various functions which can be used to extend your bot
+* Take a look at the examples `here <https://github.com/vishalbala-nps/dialogflowpy-webhook/tree/master/examples>`_ which contain some use cases for many functions